GPRS / UMTS Rel.5 - Signaling & Protocol Analysis (The Core Network)

 - Supernetting and CIDR

-- More Details of Classless Inter-Domain Routing
+- More Details of Classless Inter-Domain Routing - The IP-Header

 - Overview